Add Gene Annotation

 Please study the sample INI file and run the command add annotation that references this file.
-As usual, first, run the test (using -t switch) and only if everything is correct load the data to the database, preferably using -v for verbose output.
-As usual, use auto-complete to speed up typing.
+As usual, first, run the test (using the -t switch) and only if everything is correct load the data to the database, preferably using -v for verbose output.
+As before, use auto-complete to speed up typing.

 add annotation -c Samples/Annotation/Wm82.a4_phytozome-gff.ini -t